Skip to main content

 Will intermittent fasting make me lose muscle?

 Not automatically.
-Muscle loss is more likely when your calories are too low for too long, protein intake is poor, or you stop resistance training.
+Muscle loss gets more likely when calories stay too low for too long, protein intake is poor, or resistance training drops off.
 If you want to keep muscle while fasting, eat enough protein during your eating window and keep lifting.

 Can I exercise while fasting?

 Yes, but your best training time depends on the workout and how you feel.
-Many people are fine doing walking, easy cardio, or lifting during a fast, while hard sessions may feel better after the first meal.
-The practical rule is simple: if training quality crashes, move your workout closer to your eating window.
+Walking, easy cardio, and most lifting sessions are fine fasted; harder sessions usually feel better after the first meal.
+The practical rule: if training quality crashes, move the workout closer to your eating window.

 Is intermittent fasting safe for everyone?

-No. It is not a good fit for everyone, especially people who are pregnant, breastfeeding, underweight, recovering from an eating disorder, taking medications that require food, or managing certain medical conditions.
-If any of those apply to you, check with a qualified clinician before trying it.
+No. It’s not a good fit for everyone, especially people who are pregnant, breastfeeding, underweight, recovering from an eating disorder, taking medications that need to be taken with food, or managing certain medical conditions.
+If any of those apply, check with a qualified clinician before trying it.

 What should I eat during my eating window?

-Aim for meals that actually keep you full: protein, fiber-rich foods, fruit or vegetables, and enough total calories to support your goal.
-You do not need a special fasting menu, but you do need meals that stop you from spending the whole evening hungry and overeating later.
+Aim for meals that keep you full: protein, fiber-rich foods, fruit or vegetables, and enough total calories to support your goal.
+You don’t need a special fasting menu, but you do need meals that stop you from ending the evening hungry and overeating later.

 Fitness Reference Note